 Momentarily illuminates when the ignition is turned to the ON position and the engine is off.
-If the light remains on after the vehicle is started, continues to flash or fails to illuminate have the system serviced.

-illuminate, have the system serviced immediately.
+If the light remains on after the vehicle is started, continues to flash or fails to illuminate, have the system serviced immediately.
 With the ABS light on, the anti-lock brake system is disabled and normal braking is still effective unless the brake warning light also remains illuminated.